KhajinxDev/KhajinxDev/README.md

 - 👋 Hi, I’m @KhajinxDev
 - 👀 I’m interested in coding in Java, Python, C#, .NET, SQL, PHP.
 - 🌱 I’m currently learning GIT.
 - 💞️ I’m looking to collaborate on anything really.
-Whatever I needs my help.
+Anything anyone needs help with.
 - 📫 How to reach me ...

 <!---